 - Did you know Audiense found that about 21% of confessed English National Opera fans also followed Snoop Dogg?

 - The most popular post on Creative and Coffee, a cooking blog, is “How to Toss A Burger Like A Badass” and is most popular with men?

 - An increasing number of women fashion stores are styling up to appeal to men too.
-They figured more men are coming in to buy items on behalf of their partners or for them
+They figured more men are coming in to buy items on behalf of their partners or for themselves.

 Intercom’s Des Traynor once said: “Products solve problems – not people”

 A good example: